junxit/us-congress-bills-117/bill.md

 legis-num: S. 1511
 congress: 117th CONGRESS
 session: 1st Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 1511

-> To amend the Omnibus Crime Control and Safe Streets Act of 1968 with respect to payments to certain public safety officers who have become permanently and totally disabled as a result of personal injuries sustained in the line of duty, and for other purposes.
+That the bill from the Senate (S. 1511) entitled “An Act to amend the Omnibus Crime Control and Safe Streets Act of 1968 with respect to payments to certain public safety officers who have become permanently and totally disabled as a result of personal injuries sustained in the line of duty, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title